Parquet Storage Schema #

 print(failures[["step_name", "measurement_name", "measurement_value",

-"limit_low", "limit_high", "dut_pin", "instrument_name"]])
+"limit_low", "limit_high", "uut_pin", "instrument_name"]])

-Yield by station with DuckDB #
+Yield by station with DuckDB (direct file — UNNEST required) #

 SELECT

-measurement_name,
+m.name AS measurement_name,

 COUNT(*) AS total,

-ROUND(100.0 * SUM(CASE WHEN measurement_outcome = 'passed' THEN 1 ELSE 0 END) / COUNT(*), 2) AS yield_pct
+ROUND(100.0 * SUM(CASE WHEN m.outcome = 'passed' THEN 1 ELSE 0 END) / COUNT(*), 2) AS yield_pct

 GROUP BY 1, 2, 3